How to Find a Good Mechanic who will Save you Money

 - Check review sites such as Google Maps and NPR’s Mechanics Files to see what people say about the business.

 - What is their warranty policy?
-The longer the better.
+The longer the better (unless you’re paying for extending it).
 Is it only on parts, or does it also include labor?

 - Does the mechanic give you options that you can choose from that will save you money?
 This is a sure sign of an honest mechanic.